Galeazzo Marescotti

 Galeazzo Marescotti (1 October 1627 – 3 July 1726) was an Italian cardinal.

 Biography

 He was born in Vignanello, Italy.
 His father was named Sforza Marescotti and his mother was Vittoria Ruspoli, both born to prominent aristocratic families of Bologna and Modena.
-Galeazzo studied in seminary, and after ordination by the age of 23 years was appointed to the papal office of prothonotary apostolic.
+Galeazzo studied in seminary, and after ordination by the age of 23 years, he was appointed to the papal office of prothonotary apostolic.

-From 1661 to 1663 he was governor of Ascoli Piceno.
-In 1663 he was appointed director of the Congregation of inquisitor Sancti Officii.
-In 1665 he was promoted to commissioner of the Holy Office of Pope Alexander VII.
-In 1668 he was appointed Titular Archbishop of Corinth by Pope Clement IX and was sent on a diplomatic mission to Vienna.
+From 1661 to 1663, he was governor of Ascoli Piceno.
+In 1663, he was appointed director of the Congregation of inquisitor Sancti Officii.
+In 1665, he was promoted to commissioner of the Holy Office of Pope Alexander VII.
+In 1668, he was appointed Titular Archbishop of Corinth by Pope Clement IX and was sent on a diplomatic mission to Vienna.
 He was appointed nuncio to Poland.
 On 4 March 1668, he was consecrated Bishop by Pietro Vidoni, Bishop of Lodi with Giacomo de Angelis, Archbishop of Urbino, and Carlo de' Vecchi, Bishop Emeritus of Chiusi as co-consecrators.